Miao folk religion: Deities

 Nplooj Lwg (Blong Lue') who is, according to the Hmong legend, the frog who created heaven and earth.
 It was a place inhabited by humans and spirits where they lived together peacefully.
-Humans, however, claimed that the frog had lied about the size of the world, which was supposed to be no larger than the palm of a hand or the sole of a foot, and killed the frog.
+Humans, however, claimed that the frog had lied about the size of the world, which was told that it was supposed to be no larger than the palm of a hand or the sole of a foot, and killed the frog.
 Its dying curse was that humans and spirits would no longer live together but that they would be separated into two worlds.
 Furthermore, the world of mortals would know sickness and death, alternate heat and rain, and that the leaves would fall off the trees.
 Before, humans had been able to rise up on the thirteenth day after death, but henceforth they lost that ability.

 Yaj Yuam ('Ya Youa') is an ancestral hero, the "Heavenly Archer", corresponding to the Chinese Houyi.
 According to the Hmong legend, there were 12 suns and 12 moons and this caused chaos in the world.
 Yaj Yuam shot down 11 suns and 11 moons and when it came time to shoot down the last sun, the sun ran away in fear leaving the world in darkness.
 The animals came together and to decide which one will call the sun to come back.
 The cow, horse, and dog could not do it and when the rooster offer to do it, they laughed at them.
 The rooster then decide to call the Sun to come back and it only came back because the chicken was not intimidating but still have a powerful voice.
 This is how the Rooster came to call in the morning.

-Nyuj Vaj Tuam Teem ('Nyu Va Tua Teng') who is the Lord of the Other World, determining life, death and reincarnation or rest in heaven depending on what the person has done while living.
+Ntxwg Nyug ('Zue Nyuu', also known as Ntxij Nyoog) and Nyuj Vaj Tuam Teem ('Nyu Va Tua Teng', corresponding to the Chinese Jade Lord) are two Lords of the Other World who control life and death.
+Ntxwg Nyug judges of the soul of the dead and determines in which form the soul will be reincarnated — vegetable, animal, or human, or if they can rest in heaven depending on what the person has done while living, while Nyuj Vaj Tuam Teem issues licenses for the rebirth of the soul of the dead.
+While Nyuj Vaj Tuam Teem doesn't play a big role in Hmong stories, Ntxwg Nyug plays a huge role in traditional Hmong tales as a villain plotting against Sib Yis, the first Hmong shaman; influenced by him spreading diseases and illnesses unto humanity, Ntxwg Nyug's name is translated as the 'Devil' by Hmong Christians.

 Niam Nkauj Kab Yeeb ('Nia Gao Ka Ying') is the deity who watches over spiritual babies in the sky and if prayed to her, she can send children your way.

-Those categorized as House Spirits are:
+She is believed to be a syncretism of a native Hmong deity of parenthood, Nkawm Niam Txiv Dab Pog, and the Chinese goddess of mercy, Guanyin.